 What about Mirrorless?

-Mirrorless systems are rapidly gaining popularity among underwater photographers, being an excellent compromise between choosing a DSLR or a compact.
+Mirrorless systems have become the golden standard among underwater photographers, being an excellent compromise between choosing a DSLR or a compact.

 Generally, they are more similar to DSLR’s in most ways, following many of the same pros and cons listed above.